Leadership Development – Are You an Enabler or the Enabled?

 It’s true everyone needs to be enabled.
 But only to the extent they learn something.

 Strong leadership development requires you to know where to stop showing and where to begin expecting independent results from the team members.
 You as a leader must know when help is required beyond what you can teach team members without doing the tasks for them.

-When you enable people by too often, you do them a big disfavoring.
+When you enable people too often, you do them a big disfavor.
 Instead of the enabled person learning to do it themselves, he or she learns how to get others to do it for them.

 Leadership development will necessitate you become a positive enabler.